 Some people use inline fans that run off DC power so the system can be connected to a solar panel.
 While a nice idea, we’ve found these fans don’t do well in humid environments and fail after only a year or two.

-A GAHT system should be smartly automated.
-At CERES we use two thermostats to operate the GAHT system: one turns the system on when the greenhouse is too cold; one when the greenhouse is too hot.
+A GAHT® system should be smartly automated.
+At Ceres there are a couple ways to automate a GAHT® system: with a thermostat or with the Ceres Sunsense™ smart controller.
+With thermostat automation, we actually use two to operate the GAHT® system: one turns the system on when the greenhouse is too cold; one when the greenhouse is too hot.
 When the greenhouse is at an ideal temperature in between, the fans are off.
 Therefore, we say our systems have both a ‘heating mode’ and a ‘cooling mode.’
 This allows the fans to only run when climate control is needed, and not waste electricity.
-If a GAHT system is not controlled by two thermostats, the fans would run continuously, using energy when the system does not need to be running.
-Thus, to reduce energy costs, the GAHT fans should be wired for both a heating and a cooling mode.
-Wiring instructions are included in our GAHT design package.
+If a GAHT® system is not controlled by two thermostats, the fans would run continuously, using energy when the system does not need to be running.

-1. Balance pipe diameter, pipe length and air flow to optimize performance
+Balance GAHT® pipe diameter, length and air flow to optimize performance

 As we’ve described in the above points, these three variables all interact to determine: